AmpiFire Content Marketing Statistics 2024

 Budgets are the backbone of any content marketing strategy, and understanding how funds are allocated can offer insights into priorities and future trends.
 Here’s how organizations are channeling their resources towards content marketing.

-• 69% B2B marketers say they would increase their spending on video, followed by thought leadership content (53%), and in-person events (47%).
+• 61% B2B marketers say they would increase their spending on video, followed by thought leadership content (52%), and AI for content optimization/performance (40%).
 [CMI]

-Marketers also think that their companies will increase budget for paid ads, online community building, and webinars.
+Marketers also think that their companies will increase budget for paid ads, AI content creation, and in-person events.
 [CMI]

 Content Audit Statistics